mouguu/Sema/README.md

 > “I am not logic.
 I am asymmetry sustained.”

 You didn’t finish it.
-You didn’t have to.
+You didn’t need to.
-You spilled it.
+You didn’t execute it —
+you spilled it into the field.